MovingBlocks/legacy-website/_posts/2021-05-16-terasaturday-14.md

 _@Cervator_ shared the news that Jenkins technically is https now. 🔒
 > Not anything particularly special but it worked easier and better than I had thought.
 I even seem to get auto-redirected to it now.

-In other logistical news, the old Jenkins is gone - which essentially lead to the new launcher releases promoted above 🙈 Unfortunately, this also means that most old builds of Terasology are currently no longer available via the launcher.
+In other logistical news, the old Jenkins is gone - which essentially led to the new launcher releases promoted above 🙈 Unfortunately, this also means that most old builds of Terasology are currently no longer available via the launcher.
 But don't worry: if you're getting nostalgic you can crawl through the [releases on Github](https://github.com/MovingBlocks/Terasology/releases) 🏺